Christy Diane Farr(1) Written Books

 Lisa Jacob(1) Written Books

 Lisa Jacob started reading tarot cards at twelve, hiding them from her parents for more than 30 years.
 She was initiated in a Wiccan tradition, but eventually fell out of that "organized" religion, developing a more eclectic, Magical-based belief.
 She has summoned spirits, predicted the future, and assisted in the present.
 With over 30 years of magical experience, using cards and candles, symbols and sigils, Lisa would like to pass her knowledge on to people who may not be magically inclined, but who are looking for that extra edge in their lives.
-Lisa is also the author of the "Grimaulkin" and "War Mage" fantasy series.
+Lisa is also the author of Carnival Farm and the "Grimaulkin" and "War Mage" fantasy series.
 You can find out more about Lisa Jacob at her website, Dark Mystic Quill.

 Marlene Anne Bumgarner(1) Written Books